sam-grant/election-predictor/README.md

 **Feature selection:**

-SelectKBest with ANOVA F-statistic identified the 10 most predictive features from the initial 35.
-These 10 features improved performance across all models.
+SelectKBest with ANOVA F-statistic identified the 10 most predictive features, improving performance across all models.

 **Interaction terms:**
 Products of features (degree=2, interaction_only=True) were trialed, producing 55 generated features from the 10 base features. `SelectKBest` then reduced these to 15 most predictive terms, capturing multiplicative relationships between indicators.
 The final models use **eight unique base features** (four standalone and seven appearing in interaction terms):